 2. Total Political Contributions (other than pledges, loans or guarantees of loans): (The total amount is automatically calculated based on your entries.)
 This is the sum total of all political contributions you accepted in the reporting period.
-It includes the total amount shown on Line 1 (total unitemized contributions of \$50 or less or \$100 or less if committee qualifies) plus the total Reported Itemized (contributions which you itemized on the schedule entry screen) amounts shown on the Subtotals page under Monetary Contributions (A1), Monetary Contributions from Corporation or Labor Organization (C1), Non-Monetary (In-kind) Contributions (A2), Non-monetary (In-kind) Contributions from Corporation or Labor Organization (C2), Monetary Support from Corporation or Labor Organization (C3), and Non-monetary Support from Corporation or Labor Organization (C4).
+It includes the total amount shown on Line 1 (total unitemized contributions of \$50 or less) plus the total Reported Itemized (contributions which you itemized on the schedule entry screen) amounts shown on the Subtotals page under Monetary Contributions (A1), Monetary Contributions from Corporation or Labor Organization (C1), Non-Monetary (In-kind) Contributions (A2), and Non-monetary (In-kind) Contributions or Labor Organization (C2).